coldmayo/40kAI/README.md

 Before proceeding make sure your device meets the below requirements:
 - Runs a Linux Distribution (Windows and Mac not supported)
-   - Confirmed to work on Arch Linux
+   - Confirmed to work on Arch Linux (working on more)
 - Has the following installed:
    - Python and pip
-   - gtk and gtkmm
+   - gtkmm
    - make
    - cmake
    - gcc